aws/Device-Defender-for-AWS-IoT-embedded-sdk/README.md

 1. Run `cd build && ctest` to execute all tests and view the test run summary.

+## CBMC

+To learn more about CBMC and proofs specifically, review the training material [here](https://model-checking.github.io/cbmc-training).

+The `test/cbmc/proofs` directory contains CBMC proofs.

+In order to run these proofs you will need to install CBMC and other tools by following the instructions [here](https://model-checking.github.io/cbmc-training/installation.html).

 ## Reference examples

 The AWS IoT Embedded C-SDK repository contains a demo showing the use of AWS IoT